Twighter/EWSN2021-Hermes/README.md

 6. tensorflow

 Step 1: Open ./myClass/SimParameterType.py and change the simulation parameters there.
 You may skip this step and run the simulation with the default parameters

-Step 2: Run main.py in Python, which outputs the results in ./data/Record.mat Step 3: Run recordAnalyzer.m in Matlab to analyze the output resuts.
+Step 2: Run main.py in Python, which outputs the results in ./data/Record.mat

+Step 3: Run recordAnalyzer.m in Matlab to analyze the output results.